Surrogate Common Questions

 Yes.
 According to the American Society for Reproductive Medicine, surrogates need to be between 21 and 44 years of age.

 Absolutely!
-A pregnancy in a gestational surrogate is accomplished through in vitro fertilization (IVF).
+The pregnancy is accomplished through in vitro fertilization (IVF).
 In IVF, the embryos are placed directly into the surrogate’s uterus, so the surrogate’s fallopian tubes and ovaries are not used at all.

-Yes, you will meet them via Skype for the match interview.
-During the pregnancy, you will be in contact them via Skype or phone.
+Yes, you will meet them via video conference for the match interview.
+During the pregnancy, you will be in contact with them via text, phone and/or video calls.
 If financially and logistically possible, they may be with you for the transfer or travel to you to attend prenatal appointments.
-Either way, they will for sure be with you during the delivery.
+Either way, they will make all attempts to be with you during the delivery.

 Yes!
 When you are seen at the fertility clinic, the clinic will bill the intended parents directly.
-But once you move over to your OB’s office, the OB will bill you.
-You simply send all the bills to the escrow account and they will pay them for you.
+Once you start receiving care from your OB/Midwife, they will bill you directly.
+You simply send all the bills to the escrow company, and they will pay them for you.

 Yes!
 If you have an insurance policy that excludes surrogacy or you do not have insurance, the intended parents will purchase a health insurance policy for you that will be in place before the embryo transfer up to your postpartum appointment.